-This certified course starts at the Braden Field tennis courts, gocs down the path to a right on Crescent then a left on Northway, left on Ridge, right on Research Road through the BARC gates down a long hill, right on Beaver Dam Road, past Soil Conservation Road about a mile beyond and turn around at the 5 mile point and return.
+This certified course starts at the Braden Field tennis courts, goes down the path to a right on Crescent then a left on Northway, left on Ridge, right on Research Road through the BARC gates down a long hill, right on Beaver Dam Road, past Soil Conservation Road about a mile beyond and turn around at the 5 mile point and return.
 The 20 milers do this loop twice.
 Ben Beach, 35, of Bethesda, won the 20 mile last year in one hour 55 minutes and twenty seconds with the last runner coming in just under three hours.
-A total of 135 runners finished in one of the two long races on an unseasonal (65-70 degree) day.
+A total of 135 runners finished in one seasonal (65-70 degree) day.
 There is a fee for all three races.
 Age group awards will be given in the longer races.
 Sign up for the race starting at 8:30 a.m. at the Greenbelt Recreation Center near the swimming pool and Braden Field.
 The Greenbelt Recreation Department co-sponsor of this race.
 Further information from Larry Noel 474-9362.